 Some include a hook removal tool.
-Since you will be close to water, look for a multitool that is resistant to corrosion and rust.
-Any tool that is exposed to rust will fail at any time, especially if you plan to fish in salt water.
+Since you will be close to water, look for a multitool resistant to corrosion and rust.
+Any tool exposed to rust will fail at any time, especially if you plan to fish in saltwater.

 A multitool is perfect for your basic daily tasks.
 For example, a knife with a one-handed opening mechanism will help you with simple cuts.
 Plus, they are small enough to fit in your pocket.

 What are the advantages of a multitool versus a single-use tool?

 Sometimes it’s better to have a multitool by your side than to have a bunch of different tools in one big box.
 This generates, mainly, the complication of not carrying them from one place to another so quickly, even less when you do outdoor activities.
 Let’s see why:

 Although a multitool is much more versatile, if you need a specific tool, for example, a hammer, pliers, or flashlight, it is better to buy them separately.